Hydrospheredata/hydro-serving/docs/_posts/2018-06-15-getting-started.md

 	$ docker-compose up # --no-start if you don't want to launch an image instanly
 	```

-2. Full version of ML Lambda with integrations to Kafka, Graphana, different metrics, etc.
+2. Full version of ML Lambda with integrations to Kafka, Graphana, different metrics, etc. This will take a while.
 	```sh
 	$ cd ./hydro-serving/integrations/
 	$ docker-compose up # --no-start if you don't want to launch an image instanly
 	```

->Note: If you are already installed one of the versions and want to install the other one, you may need to clean existing containers with `docker container rm $(docker container ls -aq)`.
+>Note: If you have already installed one of the versions and want to install the other one, you may need to clean existing containers with `docker container rm $(docker container ls -aq)`.

 Now, that you're ready with the docker, let's go ahead and deploy your first model.
 For this purpose we've built a handful [cli-tool][hydro-serving-cli].